England provisional Euro 2024 squad: Who will Gareth Southgate select?

-The tournament gets under way in Munich on Friday June 14 and runs through to Sunday July 14; the semi-finals take place in Munich and Dortmund on July 9 and 10; the final is in Berlin; England in Group C with Slovenia, Denmark and Serbia; Serbia vs England first up on Sunday June 16
+Euro 2024 starts in Munich on June 14 and runs through to July 14; England in Group C with Slovenia, Denmark and Serbia; Serbia vs England first up on Sunday June 16; Provisional squad announced at 2pm on Tuesday - follow our live blog from 1pm or watch on SSN

 Gareth Southgate has some major injury problems, and some big decisions to make, when he names his provisional squad for the Euros on Tuesday lunchtime.